actionprojecteu/action-tool/StreetSpectra.md

 --conn-port 22 \
 --conn-login "<remote login>" \
 --conn-password "<ssh key file path>" \
+--conn-schema "<path to document root dir>" \
 --conn-extra '{"jump_hosts": [], "timeout": 15}' \
 --conn-description "Connection to streetspectra image file storage" \
 streetspectra-guaix
 ```

+* The `conn.password` field contains a path to the local SSH private key file
+* The `conn-schema` field defines de "document root".
+All images and master HTML file will be copied relative to this path.
+* The `conn-extra` field contains a JSON string with additional connection parameters:
+	-  `timeout` in seconds for the SSH connection.
+Exceeding this timeout will fail the connection.
+	- `jump_hosts` contains an array of jump hosts, if necessary.
+Should set to the empty array `[]` if no jump hosts are needed.